 The project site is in the Northeastern Waterfront Area Plan, which encompasses the area from Municipal Pier and Fisherman's Wharf in the north to South Beach and Pier 46B to the south.
-This plan includes "objectives and policies designed to contribute to the waterfront's environmental quality, enhance the economic vitality of the Port and the City, preserve the unique maritime character, and provide for the maximum feasible visual and physical access to and along the
+This plan includes "objectives and policies designed to contribute to the waterfront's environmental quality, enhance the economic vitality of the Port and the City, preserve the unique maritime character, and provide for the maximum feasible visual and physical access to and along the Bay."
+It calls for maintenance of shipping and related maritime uses for as long as they remain viable.
+Commercial and recreational maritime operations (e.g., cruise, excursions, ferries, historical ships, recreational boating) as well as fishing industry facilities at Fisherman's Wharf will be maintained and expanded.

-20 City and County of San Francisco, San Francisco General Plan, as amended through 1996.
+&lt;sup>19 City and County of San Francisco, San Francisco General Plan, as amended through 1996.
 Available from http://generalplan.sfplanning.org/.